Berlusconi ordered to do community service for tax conviction

 CATHOLIC ELDERLY HOME

-The court said the twice-divorced TV magnate will work at the Sacred Family Foundation in suburban Cesano Boscone.
-Founded in 1896, the Church-run centre cares for about 2,000 old and disabled people on a site complete with a chapel and a theatre.
+The court said the media tycoon will work at the Sacred Family Foundation in Cesano Boscone, a small town on the outskirts of Milan.

-Its director, Paolo Pigni, said the plan had yet to be formalised but the foundation had offered to give Berlusconi work supporting staff in its facility for the elderly: "It would mean accompanying people to mass, entertaining them, going for a stroll together, just being near them," he told Reuters.
+The Church-run center, founded in 1896 by a Catholic priest, cares for about 2,000 elderly and disabled people.
+A spokesperson would not say what form of community service Berlusconi would be performing in the residence.

 Berlusconi continues to protest his innocence and says he has been persecuted by leftist magistrates.